DamoneMX/toDoShredder/README.md

 bcrypt
 simple-form

+Tests:
+Integration Testing: spec/requests/authentication_pages_spec.rb
+Tested the registration of a new user process, followed by user login and display of correct tasks.
+Tested primarily the login process as this is where most code was added

+Functional Testing: spec/controllers/tasks_controller_spec.rb
+Tested Tasks controller as this is the model that is used the most.

+Unit Testing: spec/model/user_model.rb
+Tested User model as it's the one with the most constraints.

+AJAX operation
+deletion of tasks is done by AJAX. one of my pages is loaded via AJAX.

 REST API
 - Tasks can be added via XML.
 The following are examples of GET, POST, PUT and DELETE operations for tasks: